 - Business Management & Operations

 - Economics, Finance, & Analytics

 What is Frame Dependence?

 Frame dependence is a concept that explains the tendency of humans to respond to the situation in light of how the situations are presented.
-This belief maintains that people would react differently to situations if they are presented in another frame.
-For instance, people are likely to give positive reactions to situations presented in good light and negative reactions to situations presented in a bad light.
-Frame dependence also reflects in the ways people make decisions when faced with certain situations.
+That is, people react differently to situations if they are presented in another frame.

-Frame dependence can be related to different aspects of human lives, it reflects how people react and make decisions based on how scenarios are presented to them.
-This can be studied in purchase patterns, investment choices and other activities pertaining to life.
+This tendency can be studied in purchase patterns, investment choices and other activities pertaining to life.